ABOUT ESSENTIAL OILS

 What are essential oils?

 Essential oils are volatile oils – meaning they can evaporate.
-They are distilled from plant parts from roots, trunks, leaves, to flowers.
+They are distilled from plant parts including: roots, trunks, twigs, leaves, flowers.

 What are carrier or base oils?

 Carrier oils are non-volatile oils made from plants used to safely carry an essential oil to the skin – i.e. olive oil, coconut oil, and sunflower oil.

 No - only about 15% of plants produce essential oils.
 Plants makes these oils to boost their own immune response to disease, communicate with other plants, and attract pollinators or ward off pests.
 It is the essence of the plants.

 What are the benefits of using essential oils?